US Patent First to File: Everything You Need to Know

 If you're in the early stages of your invention, you can file a provisional patent application.
 This gives you up to a year to file the full application, which would only include the information you protected previously.
 You can file additional provisional applications as needed, but make sure you tie them all into the final filing.

 The Risk of Not Filing a Patent Application Immediately

 If you wait too long, the main risk is that someone else could file on your invention.
 You should file first before disclosing any information, offering your product for sale, or giving any public demonstrations.
 While you might hear different advice from life and business coaches, your patent attorney will always tell you to file first and as quickly as possible.

 If you need help with US Patent First to File, you can post your legal need on UpCounsel's marketplace.
 UpCounsel hires only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.